jamiemcstay/Project-1/README.md

 I would have preferred to have been able to style the audio controls such as the play button and playback bar, however this is not possible with audio elements.

 I think it would have suited the aethetic of the website if there was some red, white and black in these audio elements, and would be noted if building a similar site again.

+Please note that only the first three audio tracks are playable.
+This is due to long loading times when every audio element had a src element nested in it, and removing most of them suffiently improved the performance of the site.

 ##### Desktop